quantumlib/Stim/doc/usage_command_line.md

     between the error analysis finishing in seconds instead of days.

+- <a name="--ignore_decomposition_failures"></a>**`--ignore_decomposition_failures`**

+    When this flag is set, circuit errors that fail to decompose into graphlike detector error model errors no longer cause the conversion process to abort.
+    Instead, the undecomposed error is inserted into the output.
+Whatever processes the detector error model is then responsible for dealing with the undecomposed errors (e.g. a tool may choose to simply ignore them).

+    Irrelevant unless --decompose_errors is specified.

 - <a name="--in"></a>**`--in`**
     Specifies an input file to read from, instead of stdin.